AliceO2Group/Monitoring/doc/DPL.md

 ### Monitoring in DPL

 A URL to the monitoring backend can be passed through `monitoring-url` parameter.
+This will redirect all the metric to the selected backend.
 The list of supported backends is available in the [Monitoring README](https://github.com/AliceO2Group/Monitoring#monitoring-instance) file.

 Then, from the `DataProcessingDevice` source Monitoring instance can be accessed via [Monitoring service](https://github.com/AliceO2Group/AliceO2/tree/dev/Framework/Core#monitoring-service).

 ### Monitoring backends at CERN

 There are so-called _Community Services_ available at CERN GPN network and O<sup>2</sup> developers are welcome to use them in order to store and display metrics.